bestofjs/bestofjs/README.md

 npm run build
 ```

-Push all files to Github pages
+Push all files to GitHub pages
 ```
 npm run gh-pages
 ```

-Note: a specific repository [bestofjs](https://github.com/michaelrambeau/bestofjs), that contains only one branch `gh-pages`, has been created to host the content on Github pages.
+Note: a specific repository [bestofjs](https://github.com/michaelrambeau/bestofjs), that contains only one branch `gh-pages`, has been created to host the content on GitHub pages.

 These 2 commands can be combined into one single command: